International calls can burn a giant hole in your pocket. An easy way to trim down your phone bill is using the right VoIP phone system. ✂️

 In this guide, we’ll help you find a cost-effective service for VoIP international calls if you’re looking to switch to a new business phone provider.

 Top 10 best VoIP providers for international calls

 If you need to make VoIP international calls frequently, here are the top providers.

-OpenPhone offers affordable international calling and texting rates (OpenPhone supports SMS and MMS).
+OpenPhone provides affordable international calling and texting rates (OpenPhone supports SMS and MMS).
 Once you enable international calling on OpenPhone, you can add credits to your account to make VoIP international calls and send text messages immediately.
 It’s as easy as this:

 Your clients are far more likely to pick up a call if you have a local number from an area code they recognize.
 Plus, you can call your clients in the US and Canada (via WiFi) without an extra fee even if you don’t live in either country.

 Likewise, your customers in other North American countries and regions can call you for free even when they’re not in the US via a toll-free number.